-performs additional procedures for the majority of time in a specialized oncology practice.
+The Clinical Pharmacist performs additional procedures for the majority of time in a specialized oncology practice.
 Responsibilities include providing individualization of drug therapy utilizing patient information to develop therapeutic plans, providing in-service education to other health care professionals within the Agency, providing drug information to patients, physicians, nurses and other health care professionals both internal and external to the Agency and providing instruction/supervision to pharmacy students and/or pharmacy residents.
 The Clinical Pharmacist also prepares and dispenses medication and other pharmaceuticals.
-In this role, you will:
+What you'll do

-- Prepares and dispenses medications and other pharmaceutical supplies to ensure appropriate medication therapy and to ensure practices and standards are in accordance with relevant federal and provincial legislation.
+- Prepare and dispense medications and other pharmaceutical supplies to ensure appropriate medication therapy and to ensure practices and standards are in accordance with relevant federal and provincial legislation.

 - Completion of a Hospital Pharmacy Residency Program.